classcraft/circleci-meteor/README.md

 ## Instructions

-> Ask @tgregoire because he's the owner of the Docker Hub account for `classcraft/circleci-meteor`
+> The Docker Hub account is in 1password to access `classcraft/circleci-meteor`

 ```sh
 docker-compose build --pull